 The XML documents that contain customer information include an attribute @cid, the numeric customer ID (cid).
 The XML documents that contain purchase order information also include @cid attributes, so that each order is uniquely associated with a particular customer.
-Since we expect customers and orders to be frequently searched by cid, it makes sense to define indexes:
+Because customers and orders are expected to be frequently searched by cid, it makes sense to define indexes:

 '''

 CREATE UNIQUE INDEX idx1 ON customer(info)

-GENERATE KEY USING XMLPATTERN '/customerinfo/@cid' AS SQL DOUBLE;
+GENERATE KEY USING XMLPATTERN '/customerinfo/@cid' AS SQL INTEGER;

 CREATE INDEX idx2 ON PurchaseOrder(POrder)

-GENERATE KEY USING XMLPATTERN '/porder/@cid' AS SQL DOUBLE;
+GENERATE KEY USING XMLPATTERN '/porder/@cid' AS SQL INTEGER;

 '''

-We wish to find the purchase orders for all customers in a specific ZIP code.
+We want to find the purchase orders for all customers in a specific ZIP code.
 Intuitively, we can write the query like this:

 '''

-XQUERY

 for $i in db2-fn:xmlcolumn("CUSTOMER.INFO")/customerinfo

 for $j in db2-fn:xmlcolumn("PURCHASEORDER.PORDER")/porder[@cid = $i/@cid]

 where $i/zipcode = "95141"

 return $j;

 '''